-This call for proposals is for the annual Celebrating College Teaching Conference which will be held on October 20, 2023.
-Proposals will be considered in the following formats, but due to the limited number of roundtable spaces, authors may be asked to present in an alternate format.
+This call for proposals is for the 29th Annual Celebrating College Teaching Conference which will be held on October 20, 2023.
+Proposals will be considered in the Roundtable and Poster formats.
 All proposals must align with the Mission and Vision of the Strategic Roadmap for a Distinctive Kent State and are encouraged to align with the conference theme of Navigating Our Changing Educational Landscape.

-To be a community of change agents whose collective commitment to learning sparks epic thinking, meaningful voice and invaluable outcomes to better our society.
+Vision: To be an inclusive community whose collective commitment to learning sparks transformative thinking, meaningful voice, and sustainable outcomes to better our world.

-- Deliver 10-minute presentation of key concepts (No PowerPoint or formal lecturing).
+- Deliver a 10-minute presentation of key concepts (No PowerPoint or formal lecturing)

 - Stimulate and encourage discussion among participants at the table for the remaining 30 minutes.

-- Provide at least 20 copies of handouts (where appropriate) for guests at the table.
+- Provide handouts or links (where appropriate) for guests in the session.

 Unlimited poster or display format (including video) to involve interaction among conference attendees.

-- Present in any modality that is appropriate to suit content (multimodal presentations allowed).
+- Use whatever modality that is appropriate to suit content (multimodal presentations allowed).